New Italian, Greek governments race to limit damage

 The new Greek leader, a former central banker who oversaw his country's entry to the euro zone in 2002, must win a Wednesday confidence vote in his cabinet before meeting euro zone finance ministers in Brussels on Thursday, state television reported, where he will be expected to outline next year's draft budget before putting it to parliament.

 Polls published in Sunday's newspapers show Papademos has the support of three in four Greeks.
-But he was facing his first protest in front of parliament on Monday afternoon from left-wing demonstrators who accuse the new government of working in the interests of bankers.
+But he will face his first protest in front of parliament on Monday afternoon from left-wing demonstrators who accuse the new government of working in the interests of bankers.

 Meanwhile inspectors from the "troika", the International Monetary Fund, European Central Bank and European Union, are due to start arriving in Athens on Monday, piling the pressure on Greece to qualify for a second bailout worth 130 billion euros ($180 billion) and an 8 billion tranche from the earlier bailout, needed to finance bond payments due at the end of the year, according to Reuters data.

 "It's unfortunately turning into a vicious cycle," said Harris Trust's Ablin.
-It's a banking crisis that turned into a sovereign crisis and now that's boomeranging back into a banking crisis."
+It's a banking crisits that turned into a sovereign crisis and now that's boomeranging back into a banking crisis."

-Greece said on Monday it had raised 380 million euros ($522 million) from the sale of mobile telephone frequencies to its three main cell phone operators, OTE, Vodafone and Wind Hellas.
-The sale forms part of the country's plan to sell 50 billion euros of state assets over the coming years to repay its debt.

-In a clear sign of the problems faced by the Athens government, German construction group Hochtief revealed it may have to take a financial hit on the value of its road contracts in Greece due to mass toll dodging by Greek motorists.

 MERKEL SEEKS 'MORE EUROPE'